bella-xia/template-UX-Image-Captioning/README.md

 You can directly clone this repository and follow these steps to launch the web application.

 ### Prerequisites
 First, you need to install NodeJS and NPM from the website: [https://nodejs.org/en/](https://nodejs.org/en/).
+You also need Python3.9

 ### Installation
 1. Install all the packages neeeded for the frontend.
 Run the following line in the project directory.
 This will create a folder called node_modules